Amed Rosario Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 20th in the league.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Marlins' 4.26 team ERA ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in the league.

-- Garrett (0-0) gets the starting nod for the Marlins, his third this season.
+- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
+He's put together a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the left-hander went 5 2/3 innings, surrendering one earned run while allowing four hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.